TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/TCEform/Index.rst

 			TCEFORM.tx_myext_table.myfield.PAGE_TSCONFIG_ID = 22

          This example might be used for a record in an extension.
-It refers to a table called "tx\_myext" and the field "myfield".
+It refers to a table called "tx\_myext\_table" and the field "myfield".
 Here the marker will be substituted by the value "22".